-Fall web (online) registration for new transfer students and graduate students begins August 1, 2017.
-An e-mail has been sent to you regarding registration.
-Transfer students also receive a the letter from the Dean of Liberal Arts.
+Fall web (online) registration for new transfer students and graduate students begins August 1.
+An e-mail will been sent to you regarding registration.
+Transfer students also receive a letter from the Dean of Liberal Arts.

 Over the summer, your department will pre-register you into appropriate ‘major required’ courses for the fall semester.
-You will also receive and e-mail from the Registrar’s Office about
+You will also receive an e-mail from the Registrar’s Office about registration.

 –View the short Instructional YouTube videos on Student Planning the self-service academic planning tool.
 These videos will help you to familiarize yourself with the features and benefits.